 We had 5 different teams and so created 5 challenges.
-We decided to send each team to start at different challenge as to not have too many bottlenecks.
+We decided to send each team to start at different challenge so as to not have too many bottlenecks.
 Once they went around the 5-challenge circuit, their instruction was to go back to the backyard.

 So, the first envelopes for each team contained a map and a Route Info card directing them to the challenge they were supposed to start with.
 We found these great yellow #10 envelopes online and they worked perfectly.

 Then, every Route Info card they were given after that had this note at the bottom: